-A course in which a letter grade of "D", "F", or "F." has been earned may be repeated for grade average purposes.
+A course in which a letter grade of "D" has been earned may be repeated for grade average purposes.
 Only the higher grade is used in computation of a cumulative grade point average (CGPA) at Southeastern College.
 Students may only receive federal financial aid funding for one repetition of a previously passed course.
-There is an exception for courses which require repeats (see examples below).
+If a student attempts the class for a third time, they will not be eligible for Federal Financial Aid funding.